radarlabs/radar-sdk-ios/README.md

 See a Swift example app in `Examples/`.

-To run the sample app, clone this repository, add your publishable API key to `AppDelegate.swift`, and build the app.
+To run the example app, clone this repository, add your publishable API key in `AppDelegate.swift`, and build the app.

 ## Support